 Methods

-Feel free to reach out with any questions about what you see here!
+Feel free to reach out with any questions about what you see here or to inquire about other work samples!

 “Web accessibility means that people with disabilities can equally perceive, understand, navigate, and interact with websites and tools.
 It also means that they can contribute equally without barriers.”Web Accessibility Initiative (WAI)